NCVA-VB/handbook/girls/format.md

 In {{season_year}}, the 18 Open, 18 USA, 18 National, and 18 American Divisions will participate in the Spring USAV {{division}} Junior National Championships (GJNC) event held at the end of April.

 ### USAV National Qualifier Bids will be awarded as follows:
 The Sierra National Qualifier will offer the following divisions: 18 Open, 18 USA and 18 American.
 Per USAV requirements, this event must be scheduled no later than the third weekend of March.
-Teams wanting to participate in either the 18 Open, USA, or American divisions, at the end of April, should attend the Sierra National Qualifier held {{date_sierra_national_qualifier}} at the {{location_sierra_national_qualifier}}.
+Teams wanting to participate in either the 18 Open, USA, or American divisions, at the end of April, should attend the Sierra National Qualifier held {{date_18s_bid}} at the {{location_18s_bd}}.

 ### NCVA National and American Region Bids will be awarded as follows:
 National and American Bids will be awarded based on total points accumulated following Power League Region Championships.